Here’s a Way to Trade Zillow Group, Inc. (Z)

 KeyBanc Capital Markets gave “Sector Weight” rating to Z stocks, setting the target price at $80 in the report published on February 28, 2020.

-After a stumble in the market that brought Z to its low price for the period of the last 52 weeks, Zillow Group, Inc. was unable to take a rebound, for now settling with -2.67% of loss for the given period.
+After a stumble in the market that brought Z to its low price for the period of the last 52 weeks, Zillow Group, Inc. was able to take a rebound, for now settling with 0.59% of profit for the given period.

 Z Stock Insider Trading

-Reports are indicating that there were more than several insider trading activities at Zillow Group, Inc. (Z), starting from Frink Lloyd D, who sold 1,500 shares at the price of $83.62 back on Aug 24.
-After this action, Rushing now owns 847,564 shares of Zillow Group, Inc., valued at $125,430 with the latest closing price.
+Reports are indicating that there were more than several insider trading activities at Zillow Group, Inc. (Z), starting from Lyon Dawn, who sold 3,000 shares at the price of $85.73 back on Aug 27.
+After this action, Rushing now owns 450 shares of Zillow Group, Inc., valued at $257,194 with the latest closing price.

 Z Stock Fundamentals